RinaldoBenaccetta/isidom/readme.md

 ### $isArray

-Check if input is an array or not and return true or false.
+Checks if input is an array or not and returns true or false.

 #### Parameters